 Growing necklace trees is not difficult.
 The trees are extremely tolerant, thriving on any soil – sand, loam or clay – from acidic to alkaline.
 They grow in any exposure from full sun to full shade, accepts high temperatures and requires little water.

 These trees grow very fast.
-A necklace tree can shoot up 36 inches in one season and to six feet in three years.
+A necklace tree can shoot up 36 inches (91 cm.) in one season, and up to six feet (.9 m.) in three years.
 Its spreading branches do not droop, nor do they break easily.
 The roots won’t damage your foundation either.